-In arriving at our opinion, we reviewed and analyzed: (1) the Agreement and the specific financial terms of the Proposed Transaction; (2) publicly available information concerning Cornell and GEO that we believe to be relevant to our analysis, including Cornell's Annual Report on Form 10-K for the fiscal year ended December 31, 2009, GEO's Annual Report on Form 10-K for the fiscal year ended January 3, 2010 and other relevant filings with the Securities and Exchange Commission; (3) financial and operating information with respect to the business, operations and prospects of GEO furnished to us by GEO, including financial projections of GEO (fromell financial projections); (4) financial and operating information with respect to the business, operations and prospects of Cornell furnished to us by Cornell and GEO, including financial projections of Cornell projections of Cornell fund fundament of GEO reflecting more conservative assumptions and estimates as to the future financial performance of Cornell (the "Adjusted Cornell Projections"); (5) published estimates of independent research analysts with respect to the future financial performance of GEO and Cornell; (6) trading histories of Cornell Common Stock and GEO Common Stock from April 15, 2009 to April 16, 2010 and a comparison of those trading histories with each other; (7) a comparison of certain financial data of Cornell and GEO with each other and with those of other companies that we deemed relevant; (8) a comparison of the financial terms of the Proposed Transaction with the financial terms of certain other transactions that we deemed relevant; (9) the relative contributions of Cornell and GEO to the future financial performance of the combined company on a pro forma basis; and (10) the potential pro forma financial impact of the Proposed Transaction on the future financial performance of the combined company, including the amount and timing of cost savings expected by the management of GEO to result from the Proposed Transaction (the "Cost Savings").
+In arriving at our opinion, we reviewed and analyzed: (1) the Agreement and the specific financial terms of the Proposed Transaction; (2) publicly available information concerning Cornell and GEO that we believe to be relevant to our analysis, including Cornell's Annual Report on Form 10-K for the fiscal year ended December 31, 2009, GEO's Annual Report on Form 10-K for the fiscal year ended January 3, 2010 and other relevant filings with the Securities and Exchange Commission; (3) financial and operating information with respect to the business, operations and prospects of GEO furnished to us by GEO, including financial projections of GEO (fromell financial projections); (4) financial and operating information with respect to the business, operations and prospects of Cornell furnished to us by Cornell and GEO, including financial projections of Cornell projections of Cornell full projections of GEO and Cornell full projections of Cornell Projections"); (5) published estimates of independent research analysts with respect to the future financial performance of GEO and Cornell; (6) trading histories of Cornell Common Stock and GEO Common Stock from April 15, 2009 to April 16, 2010 and a comparison of those trading histories with each other; (7) a comparison of certain financial data of Cornell and GEO with each other and with those of other companies that we deemed relevant; (8) a comparison of the financial terms of the Proposed Transaction with the financial terms of certain other transactions that we deemed relevant; (9) the relative contributions of Cornell and GEO to the future financial performance of the combined company on a pro forma basis; and (10) the potential pro forma financial impact of the Proposed Transaction on the future financial performance of the combined company, including the amount and timing of cost savings expected by the management of GEO to result from the Proposed Transaction (the "Cost Savings").
 In addition, we have had discussions with the managements of GEO and Cornell concerning their respective businesses, operations, assets, liabilities, financial condition and prospects and have undertaken such other studies, analyses and investigations as we deemed appropriate.